jellyfin-archive/jellyfin-docs/general/networking/index.md

 > These examples assume you want to run Jellyfin under a sub-domain (e.g. jellyfin.example.com), but are easily adapted for the root domain if desired.

 > [!WARNING]
 > Be careful when logging requests with your reverse proxy.
-Jellyfin sometimes sends authentication information as part of the URL, so logging the full request
+Jellyfin sometimes sends authentication information as part of the URL (e.g <code>api_key</code> parameter), so logging the full request
 > path can expose secrets to your logfile.
 We recommend that you either protect your logfiles or do not log full request URLs or censor sensitive data from the logfile.
 > The nginx documentation below includes an example how to censor sensitive information from a logfile.